Railway time: History

 Until the latter part of the 18th century, time was normally determined in each town by a local sundial.
 Solar time is calculated with reference to the relative position of the sun.
 This provided only an approximation as to time due to variations in orbits and had become unsuitable for day-to-day purposes.
 It was replaced by local mean time, which eliminated the variation due to seasonal differences and anomalies.
 It also took account of the longitude of a location and enabled a precise time to be applied.

 Such new-found precision did not overcome a different problem: the differences between the local times of neighbouring towns.
 In Britain, local time differed by up to 20 minutes from that of London.
 For example, Oxford Time was 5 minutes behind Greenwich Time, Leeds Time 6 minutes behind, Carnforth 11 minutes behind, and Barrow almost 13 minutes behind.
 In India and North America, these differences could be 60 minutes or more.
 Almanacs containing tables were published and instructions attached to sundials to enable the differences between local times to be computed.

 Before the arrival of the railways, journeys between the larger cities and towns could take many hours or days, and these differences could be dealt with by adjusting the hands of a watch periodically en route.
 In Britain, the coaching companies published schedules providing details of the corrections required.
 However, this variation in local times was large enough to present problems for the railway schedules.
-For instance, Leeds time was six minutes behind London, whilst Bristol was ten minutes behind; sunrise for towns to the east, such as Norwich, occurred several minutes ahead of London.
+For instance, Leeds time was six minutes behind London, while Bristol was ten minutes behind; sunrise for towns to the east, such as Norwich, occurred several minutes ahead of London.
 It soon became apparent that even such small discrepancies in times caused confusion, disruption, or even accidents.